 - How do low-income families and employers experience the implementation of the policy and how do they perceive its benefits and costs?

-The Minimum Wage Study involves several different project components, including employer surveys, an in-depth study of workers with children in Seattle, a study of regional pricing, and analysis of administrative and census data.
+The Minimum Wage Study involves several different project components, including employer surveys, an in-depth study of workers with children in Seattle, a study of child care centers and health outcomes, a study of regional pricing, and analysis of administrative and census data.

 The research project will continue for at least five years, providing regular updates to the City of Seattle as increases are implemented.
-It is funded by a contract with the City of Seattle and by grants from multiple foundations, including the Laura and John Arnold Foundation and the Russell Sage Foundation.
+It's funding began as a contract with the City of Seattle and expanded with grants from multiple foundations, including the Laura and John Arnold Foundation and the Russell Sage Foundation.

 - Jacob L. Vigdor: Principal Investigator, Evans School of Public Policy & Governance, UW